 Nicole has a passion for working with older adults and believes in the "law of plenty".
 She enjoys the challenge of breaking down the silos of health care organizations by creating and participating in consortiums of health care providers that actively discuss issues facing seniors they serve.
 The goal is to discover how this fragile population can have a better quality of life through education, resource sharing, and problem solving during meeting times and through collaboration.

 Nicole has spent a major portion of her career in various capacities at the Northeast Health and the Eddy Memorial Geriatric Center in New York.
 Nicole served as a social worker and team leader of their Special Care Unit for individuals with dementia and as director of an Adult Day Medical Health Center (Adult Daycare).
 During her tenure at the Eddy, Nicole served on the Board of the Alzheimer's Association of Northeastern NY chapter and trained professionals on the up and coming techniques for dementia care nationally.
 When moving to North Carolina, Nicole expanded her area of expertise to the field of private duty in home care as the Community Outreach Coordinator, at Homewatch CareGivers of the Triangle and currently holds a position as Community Educator at Transitions LifeCare.
 Also, Nicole hosts a weekly radio show "Caring Connections" on 1360 WCHL.
-Its focuses on educating the family caregiver about resources and what to expect in their roles.
+It focuses on educating the family caregiver about resources and what to expect in their roles.
+Nicole also serves as a Caregiver Correspondent for “Eye on Health” a weekly live radio show that airs on 680 WPTF.

 Nicole took some time off from her professional career to raise two of her children.
 During that time, she experienced first-hand what it is like to be the primary caregiver, not only for children, but also for her grandfather, who she cared for in her home until he passed away.

 Nicole earned an Associate in Arts degree from The Sage Colleges and a Bachelor's degree in Social Work with Advanced Standing from Siena College.
 She has completed some graduate work in Health Care Administration.